 Intravenous therapy involves the administration of substances directly into a vein, allowing for rapid distribution throughout the body.
 Peripheral access refers to the insertion of an IV catheter into a peripheral vein, typically in the arms or hands.
 This method is widely used due to its relative ease, safety, and effectiveness for most clinical needs.

 The importance of IV therapy cannot be overstated.
 It is the fastest way to deliver life-saving medications, rehydrate patients, or provide nutrition when oral intake is not possible.
-However, successful IV therapy requires a thorough understanding of anatomy, aseptic technique, and patient assessment to minimize risks such as infection, infiltration, or phlebitis.
+That said, successful IV therapy requires a thorough understanding of anatomy, aseptic technique, and patient assessment to minimize risks such as infection, infiltration, or phlebitis.

 Anatomy and Vein Selection